 Humans who were separated from their tribe often suffered severe consequences.
-Social groups provide us with an important part of our identity, and more than that, they teach us a set of skills that help us to live our lives.
+Social groups provide us with an important part of our identity, and more than that, they teach us a set of skills that help us prosper in a complex environment.
 Feeling socially connected, especially in an increasingly isolated world, is more important than ever.

 Social connection doesn’t necessarily mean physically being present with people in a literal sense, but someone’s subjective experience of feeling understood and connected to others.
 One scale that experts use to determine a person’s subjective level of loneliness is the UCLA Loneliness Scale.

 If you’re not sure how to begin forming social connections start by looking inward.
 What are your interests or hobbies?
 What kind of personalities are you naturally comfortable around?
-Devote time to becoming active in your community, volunteering, or joining a club or social organization and if you meet a potential friend, create an opportunity to spend time together.
+Devote time to becoming active in your community, volunteering, mingling at work, or joining a club or social organization.
+If you meet a potential friend, create an opportunity to spend time together.

 Remember that social connections that impact your overall health and well-being may begin with lattes or a shared meal, but they require time and effort.
 Forming strong, healthy relationships with others means opening up, actively listening, and being open to sharing what you’re going through.
 Trying to establish a bond with someone new can feel scary, but it’s important to put yourself out there and attempt to make new friends.
 These relationships can change the course of your life.